systemlibrary/systemlibrary-common-episerver/README.md

 - &gt;= Episerver 12.32.4

 ## Latest Release Notes
-- 8.1.0.4
+- 8.1.0.5
-- Builder now contains options to add appsettings.json config and its transformations files as DXP loads it later in the "Services" one must opt-out if hosting in DXP (fix)
+- Based on environment and hosting option we adjust the registration of appsettings.json, its opted out for in DXP (fix)
+- Removed direct dependency on MicrosoftClearScript
+- Added dep to JavaScriptEngineSwitcher.V8.Native.linux-x64 for hosting in DXP with Linux containers (feature)

 #### Major Breaking Versions
 - 8.1.0.1